The Historic Meeting House at New Garden Wedding Venue

-Both Ella and Daniel enjoy the outdoors and wanted to commit themselves to each other in front of a small, intimate group of family and friends, standing next to a rushing creek, under a canopy of trees, sunlight streaming through the leaves on their faces, with a showering of cottonwood at just the right moment and made us all take a deep sigh, believing in the power of love.
+Both Ella and Daniel enjoy the outdoors and wanted to commit themselves to each other in front of a small, intimate group of family and friends.
+Standing next to a rushing creek, under a canopy of trees, with sunlight streaming through the leaves on their faces I was able to capture their love commitment perfect.
+A showering of cottonwood at just the right moment and made us all take a deep sigh, believing in the power of love.

 To make your day flow as smoothly as possible, make sure your venue dressing room(s) have plenty of room to spread out.
-There are dresses to hang, make up and hair stations that need to be set up, plenty of space to not only put your bags BUT also hide them later when the photography begins, and as always proximity to restrooms is important.
-From a photography perspective, natural light is always a big bonus, as well as there being an alternate room where the bride and bridesmaids can stash their bags, coffee cups, loose hangers, flip flops, make up, robes, etc… because when it comes time to begin photographing the bride putting on her dress you’ll want all of those distracting elements out of the room so they don’t clutter up your photographs.
+There are dresses to hang, make up and hair stations that need to be set up.
+You’ll need plenty of space to not only hang your bags BUT also hide them later when the photography begins.
+And as always, proximity to restrooms is important.
+From a photography perspective, natural light is always a big bonus, as well as there being an alternate room where the bride and bridesmaids can stash their bags, coffee cups, loose hangers, flip flops, make up, and robes.
+When it comes time to begin photographing the bride putting on her dress, you’ll want all of those distracting elements out of the room so they don’t clutter up your photographs.
 I really can’t stress this enough.

 You’ll notice the elegant WORKING chandelier hanging from the rustic doorway that provided a beautiful backdrop to the ceremony (above).
 These elements are provided by The Historic Meeting House at New Garden.
-The owners, Lisa and Chris, have to be some of the most attentive hosts, and not only offer these visual delights as options but also set everything up for you.
-Ella offers a piece of advice, “If you don’t have to do it yourself, don’t, and hire it done.
-We did almost everything ourselves and it was fun, but your lives don’t stop just because you’re getting married.
+The owners, Lisa and Chris, are the most attentive hosts.
+They not only offer these visual delights as options but also set everything up for you.
+Ella offers a piece of advice, “If you don’t have to do it yourself, don’t.
+Hire it done.
 Any bit of stress that you can take off of yourself is definitely worth it.”